 National Savings Certificate is another low-risk investment option offered by India Post.
 NSC is a savings bond with investment starting as low as Rs.
 100. There is no maximum limit to invest.

 NSC is a very flexible investment plan as its bonds are issued in denominations of Rs.
 100, Rs.
 500, Rs.
 1000, Rs.
 5000, Rs.
 10,000 and has a tenure of 5 or 10 years to choose from.

 You can claim tax exemption up to Rs.
 1,50,000 under section 80C for investment in NSC.
 But the interest earned on maturity is taxable.
 Interest is compounded annually.

-Interest rates from the last financial year are as follows
+The current rate of interest on NSC is 7.9%.
+Interest rates from the last financial years are as follows

 The National Pension Scheme is a savings scheme offered by the Central Government under the Pension Fund Regulatory and Development Authority(PFRDA).

 This scheme is gaining in popularity because of security and rate of returns.

 NPS requires regular investment during investors employment up to the age of 60.
 Then subscriber can take out 60% of the invested money while the other 40% is used to fund a pension.

 Upto Rs.
 1,50,000 tax exemption can be claimed for investment in NPS.
 Even though NPS is a long term savings plan, if you are investing for 3 years or more, you can withdraw up to 25% of the investment for your emergency needs.

 You can take out money up to 3 times(with 5 years gap between each withdrawal) in the entire tenure of the scheme.